Judge rejects Fox News request to dismiss Dominion Voting’s defamation lawsuit over election claims

 The lawsuit against Fox is one of several that Dominion has brought stemming from false claims after the election.
 Separate defamation lawsuits filed by Dominion against Powell, a former Trump campaign lawyer, and Giuliani, Trump’s former attorney, previously survived motions to dismiss in federal court in Washington.

 Dominion isn’t the only election technology company to sue Fox over its election coverage.
 Smartmatic Corp. is suing the network for $2.7 billion in damages, as part of a lawsuit that also names Pirro, Bartiromo and Dobbs as defendants.
+Fox has also requested to dismiss that lawsuit.

 The Dominion defamation lawsuit against Fox will continue toward a final judgment, with both sides gathering evidence in the case.